 Transition Opportunities at the University of Rochester (TOUR)

 TOUR is an inclusive college experience at the University of Rochester for students with intellectual and developmental disabilities who are age 18 to 21.
-TOUR is made possible by a partnership between Rochester Center for Community Leadership, Monroe #1 BOCES, and the Institute for Innovative Transition.
+TOUR is made possible by a partnership between Rochester Center for Community Leadership, Monroe #1 BOCES, and the Center on Disability and Education.

 While in TOUR, students have the opportunity to participate in:

 - College courses at the University of Rochester (non-credit status)